 This guide connects you to important print and online library resources for Medieval Art at the Zahnow Library.

 Welcome to the ART 302 Library Guide.
-This site will help point you to print and online resources to help with your assignments in this course.
-Remember for most book materials and some articles you can always start using the box on the library's home page.
-If you are looking for more specific art resources including journal articles and images you may want to try the database section for art.
+This site will point you to print and online library resources to help with your assignments in this course.
+For most book materials and articles you can always start by using the search box on the library's home page.
+If you are looking for more specific art resources including journal articles and images you may want to try specific art databases.

 Medieval Art by James C. SnyderAn overview focussing on church buildings and the works they contain, shows the continuity and evolution of art styles from the early Christian to the late gothic period.
 Nearly 700 very good illustrations, 73 in color.
 The text draws heavily from primary sources to provide background and contempora

 Publication Date: 1988

 Images of Otherness in Medieval and Early Modern Times by Lieselotte E. Saurma-Jeltsch; Anja EisenbeißFrom French miniature paintings to the work of Pope Pius II, this collection of essays explores the philosophical history behind medieval European art.
 The essays reveal how a visual vocabulary was established among French miniature painters to express the concepts of personal identity and alterity in their work and how Pope Pius II helped spread these metaphysical ideologies across the eastern Christian world.
 An exhaustive and articulate guide to European art in the Middle Ages, this book is essential reading for art students and enthusiasts alike.